citrix/terraform-provider-citrix/scripts/onboarding-helper/README.md

   terraform init
   ```
 3. Set up the Citrix Terraform provider locally.
 For instructions, refer to the [Citrix Provider Documentation](https://registry.terraform.io/providers/citrix/citrix/latest/docs).
+4. (Cloud only) create a [Citrix Cloud service principal](https://developer-docs.citrix.com/en-us/citrix-cloud/citrix-cloud-api-overview/get-started-with-citrix-cloud-apis#citrix-cloud-api-access-with-service-principals) with at least the `Read Only Administrator` role to the DDC.
+This will be used for the `ClientId` and `ClientSecret` in the next step.

 ## Onboarding Process